-Of the individuals who were not in a controlled environment all 30 days, the majority met or surpassed the Addiction Severity Index (ASI) composite score (CS) cutoff for alcohol and/or drug use disorder, with no difference by follow-up status (81.0% for not followed up and 84.9% for followed up individuals; see Table AB.4).
-Among individuals who were not in a controlled environment all 30 days before entering the program, the average score on the alcohol severity composite score was .27 for individuals who were not followed up and .28 for individuals who were followed up.
-Among clients who were not in a controlled environment all 30 days before entering the program, the average score on the alcohol severity composite score was .27 for individuals who were followed up.
-Among clients who were not in a controlled environment all 30 days before entering the program, the average score for the drug severity composite score was .29 for those not followed up and .32 for those who were followed up.
+Of the individuals who were not in a controlled environment all 30 days, the majority met or surpassed the Addiction Severity Index (ASI) composite score (CS) cutoff for alcohol and/or drug use disorder, with no difference by follow-up status (78.0% for not followed up and 76.7% for followed up individuals; see Table AB.4).
+Among individuals who were not in a controlled environment all 30 days before entering the program, the average score on the alcohol severity composite score was .28 for individuals who were not followed up and .23 for individuals who were followed up.
+Among clients who were not in a controlled environment all 30 days before entering the program, the average score for the drug severity composite score was .27 for those not followed up and .28 for those who were followed up.
 These average cutoff scores include individuals with scores of 0 on the composites.

 Of the individuals who were in a controlled environment all 30 days before entering the recovery center, less than half met or surpassed the cutoff for the ASI CS for alcohol and/or drug dependence, with no difference by follow-up status (see Table AB.4).
-Among individuals who were in a controlled environment all 30 days before entering the program, the average score for the alcohol severity composite score for those not followed-up was .14 and for those who were followed-up was .12.
-Of clients who were in a controlled environment all 30 days, the means for the drug severity composite scores were .17 for both groups.
+Among individuals who were in a controlled environment all 30 days before entering the program, the average score for the alcohol severity composite score for both groups of clients was .15.
+Of clients who were in a controlled environment all 30 days, the mean for the drug severity composite scores was .19 for individuals not followed up and .18 for followed-up individuals.
 The percent of individuals who met or surpassed the cutoff for the ASI CS for severe SUD did not differ significantly by follow-up status.